alvarosantamariagomez/sari/www/about.md

 # Privacy policy

-This software uses a well-known web analytics package for collecting the number of visitors and their geographic location.
+When accessing SARI via Shinyapps, the app uses a well-known web analytics package for collecting the number of visitors and their geographic location.
-IP anonymization is applied, which means that it does not collect personal data from visitors.
+IP anonymization is applied, which means that it does not collect personal data from visitors other than the OS, web browser and screen size.

 -----------------